Little League Age:

 AAA League (player pitch):

-Scores and standing are kept at this level of play.
+Scores and standings are kept at this level of play.
 There are typically three 1.5 hour events (games/practices) per week.
 Rye is hopeful to have an interleague schedule with Portsmouth at this age level as well in 2023.

 AA League (First year baseball, coach pitch)

 The focus of this league for 7&8 year olds is to provide an opportunity for players to develop basic skills as well as gain important game experience in a controlled environment.
 Coaches will pitch to their own players, and after 3 strikes a tee is used.
 Players are provided instructional feedback on baseball fundamentals from coaches during simulated games and practices alike.
 There are no walks or strikeouts.
 Teams meet twice weekly for sessions with an equal division of games and practice.
 No evaluations are required to play AA.